haltu/muuri/README.md

   },
 });

-// You can also dynamically update the packer's options, but note that it will
+// You can also dynamically update the packer's settings, but note that it will
-// affect on all grid's that use the packer. asyncPacker.setOptions({
+// affect on all grid's that use the packer. asyncPacker.updateSettings({
   fillGaps: false,
 });